-View a list of custom-defined macros available globally or to an application.
+View a list of custom-defined macros available to an application.
+You must specify an application name.
+Minimum permission required: read.

 If MaxL shows no application name next to a macro in the display output, then that macro is global (system-wide).